Cash vs Credit Card Spending Statistics

-23. Americans between 35 and 54 years use debit cards the most.
+23. Americans between 35 and 44 years use credit cards the most.

 In the age group 35–44, 29% prefer debit cards, while 31% and 16% choose credit cards and cash.
-Among US residents aged 45-54, 32% favor debit card payments.
-Here, paper money is more popular than credit cards.
-About 25% of consumers in the age group prefer paying with cash, while 20% said the same for credit cards.
+Among US residents aged 45–54, 33% favor debit card payments.
+About 17% of consumers in the age group prefer paying with cash, while 25% said the same for credit cards.

 24. Americans held a daily average of $67 in cash in 2021.

 Cash usage statistics from 2019 show that the average amount of cash held per day in the US is $60.
 This is higher than the amounts of between $57 and $60 reported between 2016 and 2029, but lower than the 2020 average of $74.
 Americans aged 65 or older carry the highest daily amount of cash at $116.
 US consumers between 18 and 24, in contrast, hold the lowest average amount of cash per day ($38).